ypxio/webfonts-plus/README.md

-# Google Fonts Plus😍
+# Webfonts Plus😍
-Discover more font weight that is not provided by [Google Fonts](http://google.com/fonts).
+Discover more font weight that is not provided by common webfonts provider such as [Google Fonts](http://google.com/fonts).
 For example, [Monserrat](https://www.google.com/fonts/specimen/Montserrat) on [Google Fonts](http://google.com/fonts) only provide 2 styles of weight, 400 and 700.
 This is not very cool!

 # How to use
 just include this to your styles or css